 Determine the Impedance of a Speaker

-We have a variable frequency power supply and a function generator that you can use to determine the impedance of a coil as a function of frequency.
+We have a function generator that you can use to determine the impedance of a sound producing device as a function of frequency.
 Might be good for audiophiles.

 Microwave Optics